What is an Empowerment Segment Listing?

-- The Applicant will be required to comply with the conditions for listing set out in the JSE’s rules.
+- The applicant must comply with the conditions for listing set out in the JSE’s listing requirements.

-- A company does not have to be listed on an exchange (including the JSE) in order to list a share scheme on the JSE’s Empowerment Segment.
+- A company does not have to be listed on an exchange, including the JSE, to list a share scheme on the JSE’s Empowerment Segment.